New York City transit fares: Unlimited-ride fares

-All fares are in US dollars.
-There is a $1 purchase fee for all new MetroCards issued within the subway system or at railroad stations (except for expiring or damaged MetroCards or MetroCards bought as part of a UniTicket).
+The only unlimited option as of January 2026 is the fare cap system.
+On local transit (subways, buses, the Roosevelt Island Tramway, and the Staten Island Railway), the fare cap is $35 a week ($17.50 for reduced-fare customers).
+After paying that amount within seven days of an initial tap, customers receive unlimited rides for the rest of that seven-day period.
+Express buses have a separate fare cap of $67 a week.
+Local transit fares do not count toward the express bus cap, and vice versa.
+Airtrain JFK started its farecap system and OMNY discounts (30-Day Fare Cap — $43.50 max and Group Fare — up to 5 riders for $26.75 max) on June 11, 2026.

 Between February 28, 2022, and August 20, 2023, Monday-to-Sunday fare capping applied on OMNY.
 Users of OMNY paid the base fare on buses, subways, and the Staten Island Railway until they had paid a total amount equal to the cost of the 7-Day Unlimited MetroCard option for fares within a single week (from Monday to Sunday), upon which they did not pay fares for subsequent trips.
 As of March 2022, this meant that full-fare passengers paid $2.75 for each of the first 12 trips made in a week; after they had paid for 12 trips, their fare payment medium became an unlimited-fare on the 13th tap.
 Reduced-fare customers were also eligible for the unlimited cap by making 12 trips in a week at $1.35 per ride, for a total cost of $16.20.
 When the base fare was raised to $2.90 on August 21, 2023, the 7-day cap was modified to apply to any consecutive seven-day period.
 In addition, the fare cap was raised to $34, so riders paid $2.90 for their first 11 trips and $2.10 for their 12th trip.
-The MTA plans to raise the fare cap to $36 and introduce a similar $67 fare cap to express buses in January 2026.